Table of Contents

 • Suppose the proposed salary exceeds the top of the median zone or a lateral transfer with greater than a 5% increase.
 Salary approval must be obtained from the Compensation and Classification Unit of Human Resources before making the offer to the candidate.

-The Office of Office of Institutional Equity, Equity Compliance may contact the search committee chair and/or the hiring department to obtain additional information on how the search committee came to its decisions.
+The Office of Civil Rights Compliance, Equity Compliance may contact the search committee chair and/or the hiring department to obtain additional information on how the search committee came to its decisions.
 This could include requesting further information on why certain candidates were not selected.

 Common Errors when Completing the Search and Selection Summary